vippsas/vipps-login-api/api-guide/flows/phone-number-ciba-flows.md

 #### Successful responses

-Success responses for Vipps login from phone number are listed in [Successful responses login from phone number](#successful-responses)
+Success responses for Vipps login from phone number are listed in [Successful responses for login from phone number](#successful-responses)

 ##### Token request